 What camp do you sit in?

-Here’s 3 compelling reasons why you should seriously consider coming off the tools & running your own business:
+Whatever your gut feeling is, there are good reasons why coming off the tools will benefit both your business and your life.
+So here are 3 compelling reasons why you should seriously consider coming off the tools and running your own business.

 If you’ve been in the trade for a while you’ve no doubt either had an accident at work yourself or have known someone who has.